Skip to main content

 National Museum of Asian Art

-The Smithsonian's free National Museum of Asian Art, known for an extensive collection of vibrant and colorful Asian art, will ring in the Year of the Snake with a family festival filled with all kinds of fun dedicated to the Lunar New Year as well as a specially themed market (open from 3-7 p.m.).
-The museum also hosts webinars dedicated to the Year of the Snake on Jan.
-30 and 31.
+The Smithsonian's free National Museum of Asian Art, known for an extensive collection of vibrant and colorful Asian art, rings in the Year of the Horse with an array of programming, including a Lunar New Year Festival on Feb.
+21.

 Free Admission